WUSTL-Biol4220/home/labs/lab_19.md

 $ echo $PROJ_DIR
 ```

 Lastly, you will make a directory to store your work in the Storage directory for the class.
+The example below uses `michael.landis` but instead you should provide your username.

 ```console
 $ mkdir -p users/michael.landis